sakippes/DiscoveryDatabaseWorkshop/site/src/entries/library-collection.md

 # Library Collection

+TODO intro paragraph and how to begin to add

 !!! tip "Recommended: Create Isolates First"
     This entry type refers to both Environmental Samples and Isolates.
 Because it records information about the position, morphology, and other details of an isolate on a plate, it may be simpler to create those Isolates first, then return here to record information about them in relation to this plate.